datanav/docs/hub/dtl/dtl-functions-nulls.rst

          evaluating the arguments in order and will short-circuit once there is a non-null value.
 If all arguments evaluate to ``null`` then the function will return ``null``.

+         This function is different from ``coalesce`` in that it evaluates its arguments in order and stops when it finds an argument that is not null.
+         This can in many situations be a lot more efficient.
      - | ``["coalesce-args", "_S.one", "_S.two", "_S.three"]``
        |
        | Returns the the value of ``_S.two`` if that evaluates to non-null and